Reaching the goal of effective gene therapies for human diseases has been a difficult one.

 - liver-specific promoter and enhancer sequences

-After one year, all seven men have sufficiently high levels of Factor VIII that they have been able to stop taking injections of Factor VIII and have been mostly free of any episodes of uncontrolled bleeding.
+Now (2020) after three years, the six men who received the highest dose of the vector have sufficiently high levels of Factor VIII that they have been able to stop taking injections of Factor VIII and have been mostly free of any episodes of uncontrolled bleeding.

 ALS (amyotrophic lateral sclerosis) is a human disease in which motor neurons degenerate.
 (It is often called "Lou Gehrig's disease" after the baseball player who died from it.)